tfabris/TomServo/README.md

   - Spring size: Approx 7mm (0.028in) wide, 25mm or longer length (will be cut to length).
   - Example:
     - https://www.amazon.com/dp/B0CXJMNDDL
+    - The linked example springs are too heavy-duty, and are hard to attach.
+Find lighter-weight springs than those if possible.
+Send me a link if you find some. l

-Head globe:
+Head globe (optional):

-  - Head globe is optional; You can resin-print the head globe using the files included in this archive.
+  - You can resin-print the head globe using the files included in this archive.
 But it can be tricky to get clear resin looking good.
-So this model is sized to fit a commonly-available plastic globe "fillable Christmas ornament":
+So this model is also sized to fit a commonly-available plastic globe "fillable Christmas ornament":
   - Globe size: Approx 3cm (1.18in) diameter.
   - Examples:
     - https://www.amazon.com/gp/product/B07QH5QVCW